subsquid/docs/docs/subsquid-network/whitepaper.md

 The data provider is incentivized to provide consistent and valid data, and it is their responsibility to make the data available in persistent storage.
 During the bootstrap phase, the persistent storage used by Subsquid Labs is an S3-compatible service with backups pinned to IPFS.
 As the network matures, more data providers and storage options will be added, with data providers being vetted by on-chain governance and known trusted parties.

 Data providers pay on-chain subscription fees to the network to make data available and to have it served by workers.
-These fees are sent to the Subsquid Network treasury.
+These fees are sent to the SQD Network treasury.

 ### Scheduler